 Illinois state law mandates that any school personnel who suspect child abuse or neglect must make a report to the Illinois Department of Children and Family Services Child Abuse Hotline.
-(800-252-2873) Please call our office if you have any questions.
-(228-7121)
+(800-252-2873) Please call the local DCFS office if you have any questions.
+(217-228-7121)